From the Harford County Public Library:

 The donation was made November 30 by Harford County Sheriff Jeffrey Gahler; Lt.
 Veto Mentzell, program director, Harford County Child Advocacy Center; Captain Lee Dunbar, commander, Harford County Sheriff’s Office Criminal Investigation Division; and Major William Davis, bureau chief, Harford County Sheriff’s Office, Police Operations; to Mary Hastler, CEO of Harford County Public Library.

-A variety of books were donated including “The Deepest Well: Healing the Long-Term Effects of Childhood Adversity” by Nadine Burke Harris, M.D.; “Building Resilience in Children and Teens: Giving Kids Roots and Wings” by Kenneth R. Ginsburg, M.D., F.A.A.P.; and “Waking the Tiger: Healing Trauma” by Ann Frederick and Peter A. Levine.
+A variety of books were donated including books about balancing goals and life; “Building Resilience in Children and Teens: Giving Kids Roots and Wings” by Kenneth R. Ginsburg, M.D., F.A.A.P.; and “Waking the Tiger: Book About Spiritual and Political Structure” by Ann Frederick and Peter A. Levine.

 DVDs donated to the library were “Resilience: The Biology of Stress & the Science of Hope” and “Paper Tigers: One High School’s Unlikely Success Story.”